 Konono No. 1 have combined the spirit of traditional African music with the junk instrument concept and the progressive electronic aspect of modern times.
 The group's full name was L'Orchestre Folklorique T.P.
 Konono No. 1 de Mingiedi, "T.P." being translated as "all powerful."
 (It was also a tribute to the band of the legendary Congolese musician Franco, which was called T.P.O.K.
 Jazz.)
 The band was founded by Mawangu Mingiedi, a member of the Zombo or Bazombo ethnic group, whose homeland was located near the Congo border with Angola.
 Mingiedi was born in Angola in 1933 and moved to Kinshasa, in the former Zaire, in 1949; he was a longtime taxi and truck driver trying to support a large family.
-He started the band as Orchestre Tout Puissant Likembe Konono No. 1 in the mid- to late '70s.
+He started the band as Orchestre Tout Puissant Likembe Konono No. 1 in the mid- to late '60s.
 Originally, they adapted Zombo ritual music played by an ensemble of horns made from elephant tusks, but they switched their signature instruments to the likembe, also called the mbira, kalimba, or sanza, commonly known as the metal reed thumb piano.
 Their first recording was on the compilation Zaire: Musiques Urbaines a Kinshasa.
 The first album by Konono No. 1 was recorded and produced by Vincent Kenis, who also worked with Zap Mama, Taraf de Haïdouks, and Koçani Orkestar.
 The band began to amplify the likembes, starting with low-frequency six-volt radios, then 12-volt radios from cars.
 Their sound system was built from handmade microphones, old car parts, megaphones, and discarded amps, and they used junked auto pieces and pots and pans as percussion instruments.
-Becoming the premier music ambassadors from Congo and suburban Kinshasa, their distortion-laden beat and trance music set a standard for modern world music.
-Their debut American album, Congotronics, was released on the Crammed Discs label, and they became one of many similar bands from their homeland on the compilation Congotronics 2: Buzz 'n' Rumble from the Urb 'n' Jungle.
-The Dutch rock band the Ex covered one of their songs, and the group collaborated with Björk on the song "Earth Intruders" from her studio album Volta.
+Becoming the premier music ambassadors from the Congo and suburban Kinshasa, their distortion-laden beat and trance music set a standard for modern world music.
+Their debut American album, Congotronics, was released on the Crammed Discs label, and they became one of many similar bands from their homeland on the 2005 compilation Congotronics 2: Buzz 'n' Rumble from the Urb 'n' Jungle.
+The Dutch rock band the Ex covered one of their songs, and the group collaborated with Björk on the song "Earth Intruders" for her 2007 studio album Volta.
 Live at Couleur Café, also released in 2007, captured one of the ensemble's riveting performances.

 In 2009, Mawangu Mingiedi stopped touring with the band due to his advanced age.
-He turned over leadership to his son Augustin Makuntima Mawangu.
-In May of 2010, the fourth album in the series Assume Crash Position was issued by Crammed.
+He turned over leadership to his son, Augustin Makuntima Mawangu.
+In May of 2010, the fourth album in the series, Assume Crash Position, was issued by Crammed.
 It was followed in November by Tradi-Mods vs. Rockers: Alternative Takes on Congotronics, an album containing covers, tributes, and radical reinterpretations of music by Kasai Allstars, Konono No. 1, and other Congotronics acts.
 On April 16, 2015 Mawangu Mingiedi died at the age of 85.
 For the band's next album, Konono No. 1 traveled to Lisbon to collaborate with Angolan/Portuguese dance producer Batida.
 Konono No. 1 Meets Batida was released in April of 2016. ~ Michael G. Nastos